ss1611/CS220-AU-portfolio-1/README.md

 # CS220 AU portfolio

 ## overview
-This GitHub repository is a template for the [CS220 AU module](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) assignment, the digital portfolio you need to submit.
+This GitHub repository is a template for the [CS220 AU module](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) assignment, the digital portfolio.

 At the end of the module, you need to
 1. complete the checklist in the `submit.md` file